 A surprising forestry gem on the outskirts of Caliente, Kershaw-Ryan State Park is a sharp contrast to its surrounding rugged low desert landscape.
-Natural springs trickle through the lush grounds, feeding wild grapevines, fruit orchards and rose gardens.
-But how appropriate—considering Caliente’s nickname is “Nevada’s Rose City”, amed after the wild roses growing throughout the region.
-Aside from creating a lush, green getaway, the natural cold springs in the park feed a small pool and koi pond.
+Natural springs trickle through the lush grounds, feeding wild grapevines, fruit orchards, and rose gardens.
+But how appropriate—considering Caliente’s nickname is “Nevada’s Rose City”, named after the wild roses growing throughout the region.
+Aside from creating a verdant getaway, the park’s cold springs also feed a small pool and koi pond.

-As the ultimate adventure basecamp, hike the park’s short but spectacularly scenic trails that bring you up and out of this desert oasis to a ridgeline with amazing perspective of Rainbow Canyon below.
-Or, embrace the newly established Barnes Canyon Mountain Biking Trails system that runs adjacent to the Park itself before returning to the Kershaw-Ryan campground and cold springs for the night.
+As the ultimate adventure basecamp, hike the park’s short but spectacularly scenic trails that bring you up and out of this desert oasis to a ridgeline with an amazing perspective of Rainbow Canyon below.
+Or, embrace the newly established Barnes Canyon Mountain Biking Trails system that runs adjacent to the Nevada State Park before returning to the Kershaw-Ryan campground and cold springs for the night.

-Originally settled in the 1870s, pioneers Samuel and Hannah Kershaw were drawn to the canyon for its natural lushness.
-As the natural springs served as an irrigation system, the Kershaw’s were able to cultivate fruit orchards within the canyon itself—many of which can still be found in the area to this day.
-By the early 1900s, a man named James Ryan purchased the property from the Kershaw’s.
-Rumor has it that he never actually lived within the canyon, but was interested in getting ahold of the land to preserve its natural beauty and serenity for future generations to enjoy.
+Originally settled in the 1870s, pioneers Samuel and Hannah Kershaw were drawn to the canyon for its wild lushness.
+As the natural springs served as an irrigation system, the Kershaws were able to cultivate fruit orchards within the canyon itself—many of which can still be found in the area to this day.
+By the early 1900s, a man named James Ryan had purchased the property from the Kershaws.
+Rumor has it that he never actually lived within the canyon, but was interested in getting a hold of this oasis in the desert to preserve its natural beauty and serenity for future generations to enjoy.

-The park has recently undergone a campground facelift, with a 15-unit campground with a restroom, coin-operated showers and an RV dump station.
-Each site is equipped with a shade ramada, picnic table, fire ring and grill.
-While visiting the park, be sure to take advantage of a lush park, tables and large grills, group shelters, the Overlook Hiking Trail, horseshoe pits, and volleyball courts.
+Kershaw-Ryan State Park has recently undergone an overnighting facelift, complete with a 16-unit campground featuring a restroom, coin-operated showers, and RV sites.
+Each site is equipped with a shade ramada, picnic table, fire ring, and grill.
+While visiting the park, be sure to take advantage of group shelters, horseshoe pits, and volleyball courts, too.

-The climate within this southeastern section of Nevada is diverse, ranging from the mid 40s to subzero temps in the winter months, to the high 90s in the summertime.
-Monthly rainfall averages less than an inch, but during the monsoon months of July and August, afternoon thunderstorms are a regular occurence and are responsible for flash flooding, both historically speaking and currently.
-Take caution while hiking the canyon trails during July and August, and for the most up to date information on trails and visiting the park in general, be sure to check with a ranger.
+The climate within this southeastern section of Nevada is diverse, ranging from the high 90s in the summertime and anywhere between the mid 40s to subzero temps in the winter months.
+Monthly rainfall averages less than an inch, but during the monsoon months of July and August, afternoon thunderstorms are a regular occurrence and are responsible for flash floods, both historically speaking and currently.
+Take caution while hiking the canyon trails during these months, and for the most up-to-date information during your visit, be sure to check in with a park ranger.